Brock Bierman

-Brock Daniel Bierman is President and CEO of Ukraine Focus, a nonprofit he helped established and officially launched in March 2023.
-He was formerly an American public official who served as Donald Trump's Assistant Administrator of the United States Agency for International Development's (USAID) Bureau for Europe and Eurasia, and was confirmed by the United States Senate on December 21, 2017, by unanimous consent.
+Brock Daniel Bierman is an American humanitarian and public official who served as Assistant Administrator of the United States Agency for International Development's (USAID) Bureau for Europe and Eurasia under president Donald Trump from December 21, 2017 until 2021.
+He is president and CEO of Ukraine Focus, a nonprofit he helped established and officially launched in March 2023.

 In 2022, Bierman led seven missions to Ukraine to deliver humanitarian assistance.
-As founder of the Volunteer Ambulance Corps, he helped raised $2 million through a partnership with Rotary International to purchase 76 ambulances to Ukraine, personally driving several to the front lines of the Russia-Ukraine war in Kharkiv and Mykolaiv.
+As founder of the Volunteer Ambulance Corps, he helped raised $2 million through a partnership with Rotary International to purchase 76 ambulances to Ukraine, personally driving several to the front lines of the Russian invasion of Ukraine in Kharkiv and Mykolaiv.
 For his humanitarian contributions, Ukraine's Territorial Defense Force made him an honorary soldier.
 Bierman is considered an expert on democracy and governance by the German Marshall Fund, where he's a Visiting Fellow.